notgraket/notgraket/README.md

 - 👋 Hi, I’m @notgraket
 - 👀 I’m interested in ...
 Robotics and programming.
 - 🌱 I’m currently learning ...
-ARM Assembly
+ARM Assembly.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... anything.
-- 🔭 I’m currently working on updating and revising my Voice Service
 - 📫 How to reach me ... nsepello@gmail.com

 <!---